Pretty Good Privacy

 Rachiyta JainCyber Forensics, Cyber Security

 PGP stands for Pretty Good Privacy.
 It is an encryption and decryption standard used widely these days.
 This post will tell you what exactly a PGP is and how it works.
-In my next post I will tell you how to set up a PGP.
-PGP is also called hybridcryptography as it makes use of hashing, data compression, symmetric key and public key cryptography.
-Developed in 1991 by Phil Zimmerman, PGP is used for encrypting and decrypting texts, emails, directories, files and whole disk partitions.
-It is implemented in authentication of digital signatures too.
+In another post, I will tell you how to set up a PGP.
+It is also called hybrid cryptography as it uses hashing, data compression, symmetric key and public key cryptography.

 PGP

 The decryption is an exactly similar process following a reverse approach.
 The receiver receives this and uses its private key to decrypt the session key.
 This session key is then used to decrypt the encrypted ciphertext.
-The convenience of public key encryption along with speed of conventional key encryption makes PGP stand out without compromising on security.
+The convenience of public key encryption along with the speed of conventional key encryption makes PGP stand out without compromising on security.

-PGP was not Open Source and was subjected to patent issues.
-Zimmerman convinced IETFT[2] and it soon set an OpenPgp standard and opened an OpenPGP Work Group.
-Today there are several developers and companies developing their unique PGP based on these standard which are proving beneficial for the society.
+PGP was not Open Source due to the presence of a patent.
+Zimmerman convinced IETFT[2], which soon set an OpenPGP standard and opened an OpenPGP Work Group.
+Today, several developers and companies developing their unique PGP based on this standard, which is proving beneficial for society.

 [1] trying to study the encrypted data